 Mustafa Gurbuz is a non-resident Middle East analyst at Arab Center Washington (ACW) and adjunct faculty in the Arab World Studies program at American University.
 His research examines political violence and terrorism, ethnic/sectarian politics in Syria and Iraq, countering violent extremism, Turkish foreign policy, and Kurdish movements.
 He holds a Ph.D. in Sociology from the University of Connecticut and served as Associate Editor of Sociology of Islam journal (2013-16).

 Prior to joining ACW, Dr. Gurbuz was a policy fellow at Center for Global Policy at George Mason University (2014-16) and a post-doctoral scholar at the University of South Florida.
-He was invited to the Canadian Parliament for briefing on Kurdish affairs and his OP-ED analyses, interviews, and comments appeared in a wide spectrum of global media including The Washington Post, USA Today, Daily Star, Slate, Russia Today, CCTV, EWTN, NRT TV, Al-Arabiya, The New Arab, Kurdistan 24, Rudaw, Hurriyet Daily News, Vocal International, Middle East Eye, Middle East Monitor, and Syria Deeply.
+He was invited to the Canadian Parliament for briefing on Kurdish affairs and his OP-ED analyses, interviews, and comments appeared in a wide spectrum of global media including The Washington Post, USA Today, Daily Star, Slate, Russia Today, CCTV, EWTN, NRT TV, Al-Arabiya, The New Arab, Voice of America, Kurdistan 24, Rudaw, Hurriyet Daily News, Vocal International, Middle East Eye, Middle East Monitor, and Syria Deeply.
 Dr. Gurbuz is the author of Rival Kurdish Movements in Turkey: Transforming Ethnic Conflict (Amsterdam University Press, 2016).

 E-mail: firstname.lastname@example.org & email@example.com